AdaCore/learn/content/courses/advanced-ada/chapters/strings.rst

 In this case, as mentioned above, if we store this source code in a text file using UTF-8 format, we need to ensure that the UTF-8 coded symbols are correctly interpreted by the compiler when it parses the text file.
-Otherwise, we might get erroneous behavior.
+Otherwise, we might get unexpected behavior.
 (Interpreting the characters in UTF-8 format as Latin-1 format is certainly an example of what we want to avoid here.)